-At present, MPI, in certain products, uses a plasticizer commonly known as DINP (di-isononyl phthalate).
-While the concentration and exposure paths are not likely to cause any of the problems mentioned in Prop 65, and in many instances, not likely to exceed the “safe harbor” threshold triggering labeling under current regulation, in an abundance of caution and a desire for transparency, MPI applies a disclosure label to each roll of its Vinyl Products containing this chemical.
-MPI does not recommend removal of any of such labels and strongly encourages its customers to determine if they should label these products as-is or after conversion (printing, laminating, finishing, etc.).
-You and your firm are solely responsible for determining whether these products and your finished product(s) incorporating them, in whole or in part, require labeling in compliance with Prop 65.
-MPI has and will continue to work with its customers and suppliers to gain approval to use plasticizers not subject to Prop 65 regulation.
-For more information on alternatives, please contact your MPI sales engineer.
+Certain of MPI’s Vinyl Products contain a plasticizer known as DINP (di-isononyl phthalate) and/or an antimony based flame retardant.
+These chemicals are known to the State of California, as applicable, to cause cancer and/or birth defects.
+While our preference is to formulate our Vinyl Products without using any listed chemicals whatsoever, in certain cases we’ve not received customer approval to change the formulation.
+While the concentration and probable exposure paths are not likely to cause any of the problems mentioned by Proposition-65, and in many instances also not likely to exceed the “safe harbor” threshold triggering the need to label, in an abundance of caution and a desire for complete transparency, MPI applies a warning label to each roll of its Vinyl Products if formulated with any listed chemical.
+MPI does not recommend or approve of the removal of any of these labels and strongly encourages its customers to determine if they should label these products after incorporating them into their products.
+You are solely responsible for determining whether any of our products you resell and your finished product incorporating them, in whole or in part, require labeling to be compliant with Proposition-65.
+MPI has and will continue to work with its customers and suppliers on alternatives to listed chemicals.

 Prop 65 FAQs (PDF)